ConvertAPI/docs/asynchronous-conversions.md

 * `503` No concurrent poll requests are allowed.
 * `5XX` Conversion error.
 Response is an error message.

-## WebHooks
+## Push

-The ConvertAPI supports WebHooks.
+The ConvertAPI uses WebHooks to make result pushing.
 When the conversion is completed the WebHook URL is called with `JobId`.
 The conversion request should include `WebHook parameter with URL` that should be called.

 **Asynchronous conversion request**